Pandemic Speeds Up Digital Transformation Plans as Enterprises Mount Responses to Rapid Changes

-The growth of remote and hybrid working, accelerated by the COVID-19 pandemic, has changed enterprise needs and priorities for digital workplace technology, according to a new research report published today by Information Services Group ( ISG ) (Nasdaq: III ), a leading global technology research and advisory firm.
+The COVID-19 pandemic has accelerated enterprise digital transformation by three to five years as companies build IT ecosystems to enable growth, innovation and improved customer experiences under new conditions, according to a new research report published today by Information Services Group ( ISG ) (Nasdaq: III ), a leading global technology research and advisory firm.

-The 2021 ISG Provider Lens™ Future of Work – Services and Solutions - Global Report is available to subscribers or for one-time purchase on this webpage.
+The 2021 ISG Provider Lens™ Digital Business Solutions and Services Archetype report is available to subscribers or for one-time purchase on this webpage.

 About ISG Provider Lens™ Research